pablojim/highcharts-ng/README.md

 Be careful - if you manually change something with the chart object that is also in the chartConfig the chart and the config may end up out of sync.

-- Why don't you just use the standard highcharts format?
+- Why don't you just use the standard Highcharts format?

 Let's consider the below snippet.

 ```
 $scope.chartConfig = {
-   options: {...}, //highcharts options - using standard highcharts config
+   options: {...}, //Highcharts options - using standard Highcharts config
    //other "dynamic" options
    title: {...}
    series [...]
 }
 ```
-In the ```chartConfig``` object above the ```options``` property is a standard highcharts options object. e.g. anything you can pass into ````new Highcharts.Chart(options);``` works here.
+In the ```chartConfig``` object above the ```options``` property is a standard Highcharts options object. e.g. anything you can pass into ````new Highcharts.Chart(options);``` works here.

 This options object is watched for changes.
 When something changes here the whole chart is recreated.

-The other dynamic properties are ones that we can change without affecting the whole chart - using the api at http://api.highcharts.com/highcharts#Chart e.g. if you change the title we can call chart.setTitle and not have to recreate the whole chart.
+The other dynamic properties are ones that we can change without affecting the whole chart - using the API at http://api.highcharts.com/highcharts#Chart e.g. if you change the title we can call chart.setTitle and not have to recreate the whole chart.
 Splitting them out from the main options object means we can watch them separately.

-So anything that has an api to change is declared outside the main options object.
+So anything that has an API to change is declared outside the main options object.

 Hope this makes sense!